First year of the Bachelor in Theology

 The second year of theology (BA 2) deepens the development of the intelligence of faith, through the great Christological councils, concerning the identity of Jesus, recognised as Christ, Son of God, Word and God's revelation.

-The third year of the bachelor in Theology
+Third year of the bachelor in Theology

 The third year of theology (L3) presents the mystery of the Church in its missionary zeal, its fundamental unity and sacramental life.